 - Have a policy for future partnerships.
 Before you go, I wanted to leave you with this last tidbit: Once your business is seen as a charitable partner; you may get more and more requests to work with charities or events.
 Having written policies or information sheets on how you work with charities can save you a lot of headaches in the future.

+If you are looking to fundraise after a tragedy or disaster – head to this post.
 Does your small business support a charity?
 Share it in the comments!

 Save this post to Pinterest: